In 2015, there were 474 illicit drug overdoses in B.C., marking a 30 per cent increase in just one year.

-“The recent surge in overdoses is a huge concern for us,” said Health Minister Terry Lake.
+“The recent surge in overdoses is a huge concern for us,” Health Minister Terry Lake said.

 “We have to do what’s needed to prevent overdoses and deaths, and what’s needed is real-time information.
 Medical health officers need immediate access to what’s happening and where so they can deploy the necessary strategies to prevent these tragedies.”

 By taking this action, the PHO is hoping it will increase the flow of data to help inform responses and prevent future overdoses.
 Currently information on overdoses is only reported if someone dies, and there is a delay in receiving the information.

 “This is the first step in making that happen,” Kendall said.

 “Over the next few weeks, I’ll work with medical health officers, health authorities, emergency room staff, paramedics and other first responders and the BC Coroners Service to determine how best to collect and share the data.”